Simon Ball

 Interests

 My research has concentrated on five interrelated themes: the Cold War; the Second World War; British politics, assassination in international politics; and secret intelligence in the twentieth century.
-I was the editor of War in History between 2014 and 2021.
+I have edited War in History.
 I sit on the editorial boards of Intelligence & National Security and Diplomacy & Statecraft.

 Publications